Bishalsnghd07/Intro-component-with-sign-up-form/README.md

 Thanks for checking out this front-end coding challenge.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do this challenge, need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge